Outside-Obstacle Representations with All Vertices on the Outer Face: Introduction

-Alpert \etal~\cite{akl-ong-DCG10} further showed that $\Obs(K^*_{m,n}) \le 2$ for any $m \le n$, where $K^*_{m,n}$ is the complete bipartite graph $K_{m,n}$ minus a matching of size~$m$.
-They also proved that $\Obs(K^*_{5,7})=2$.
-Pach and Sar\i\"{o}z \cite{ps-sglon-GC11} showed that $\Obs(K^*_{5,5})=2$.
-Berman et al.~\cite{bcfghw-gong1-JGAA16} suggested some necessary conditions for a graph to have obstacle number~1.
-They gave a SAT formula that they used to find a {\em planar} 10-vertex graph (with treewidth 4) that has no 1-obstacle representation.
+Alpert, Koch, and Laison~\cite{akl-ong-DCG10} further showed that $\Obs(K^*_{a,b}) \le 2$ for any $a \le b$, where $K^*_{a,b}$ is the complete bipartite graph $K_{a,b}$ minus a matching of size~$a$.
+They also proved that $\Obs(K^*_{5,7}) = 2$.
+Pach and Sar\i\"{o}z~\cite{ps-sglon-GC11} showed that $\Obs(K^*_{5,5})=2$.
+Berman, Chappell, Faudree, Gimbel, Hartman, and Williams~\cite{bcfghw-gong1-JGAA16} suggested some necessary conditions for a graph to have obstacle number~1.
+They gave a SAT formula that they used to find a {\em planar} 10-vertex graph~$X_4$ (of treewidth~4) that has no 1-obstacle representation; see \cref{fig:x4}.

 Obviously, any $n$-vertex graph has obstacle number~$\Oh(n^2)$.
-Balko \etal~\cite{bcv-dgusno-DCG18} improved this to~$\Oh(n\log n)$.
-On the other hand, Balko \etal~\cite{bcghvw-bcong-ESA22} showed that there are $n$-vertex~graphs whose obstacle number is $\Omega(n/\log\log n)$, improving previous lower bounds, e.g., \cite{akl-ong-DCG10,dm-on-EJC15,mpp-lbong-EJC12,mps-glon-WG10}.
-They also showed that, when restricting obstacles to {\em convex} polygons, for some $n$-vertex~graphs, even $\Omega(n)$ obstacles are needed.
-Furthermore, they showed that computing the obstacle number of a graph~$G$ is fixed-parameter tractable in the vertex cover number of~$G$.
+Balko, Cibulka, and Valtr~\cite{bcv-dgusno-DCG18} improved this to~$\Oh(n\log n)$.
+On the other hand, Balko, Chaplick, Gupta, Hoffmann, Valtr, and Wolff~\cite{bcghvw-bcong-ESA22} showed that there are $n$-vertex~graphs whose obstacle number is $\Omega(n/\log\log n)$, improving previous lower bounds, e.g., \cite{akl-ong-DCG10,dm-on-EJC15,mpp-lbong-EJC12,mps-glon-WG10}.
+They also showed that, when restricting obstacles to {\em convex} polygons, sometimes a linear number of obstacles is needed.
+Furthermore, they showed that computing the obstacle number of a graph~$G$ is fixed-parameter tractable in the vertex cover number of~$G$ and that it is NP-hard to decide whether a given graph admits an obstacle representation using a given simple polygon as (outside-) obstacle.